 do dogs pee more when it’s cold?

 It’s normal for dogs to pee more often when it is cold.
 Low temperature can cause blood flow to increase to maintain body temperature.
-So kidneys need to filter more blood and this results in urinating more often.
+So kidneys need to filter more blood, which results in urinating more often.

 When it is too cold for a puppy or dog to go outside and pee, you can either pack him with sweaters and botties or set up a potty area that is not cold.
 For example, using puppy pee pads or fresh grass patches or setting up a shelter right in front of the exit door.